-Newcastle Mayor Nicholas Scott and the Newcastle bugesses head for North Shields where they beat up the Tynemouth monks, set alight to the huts of the fishermen and burn the nearby mills.
+Determined to sabotage and curtail developments further down the Tyne, the Newcastle mayor, Nicholas Scott and the town’s burgesses head for North Shields where they beat up the Tynemouth monks, set alight to the huts of the fishermen and burn the nearby mills.
 They then steal a vessel full of coal.
-The assailants are described by one commentator as ‘Satan’s satellites of Newcastle-upon-Tyne’.
-The Newcastle men are determined to prevent the threat of a rival port developing in competition with their town.
+The assailants are described as ‘Satan’s satellites of Newcastle-upon-Tyne’.
+The Newcastle men aim to prevent the threat of a rival port developing in competition with their own town.

 1270 – Nevilles inherit Wensleydale castle